Spyder and IPython in OS X Mountain Lion

 matplotlib and ipython

-The PyQt formula adds some dependencies like sip and libpng.
+export PYTHONPATH=/usr/local/lib/python:$PYTHONPATHThe PyQt formula adds some dependencies like

 * ipython usage To use ipython as an interactive shell with function documentation popups and syntax highlighting, do: ipython qtconsole To enable plots to appear within the shell output rather than in separate windows, use the qtconsole with the pylab inline option: ipython qtconsole --pylab=inline To use ipython as a browser based notebook that can be saved and reopened, use ipython notebook To use a non-default browser like safari or firefox, use the --browser option: ipython notebook --browser=firefox For some reason, Google Chrome is not recognized by python.
 For it you have to use: BROWSER=/Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome ipython notebook or (if you don't want ipython to open a new tab because Chrome will keep the tab open from last time): ((sleep 1 && /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome ) &) ; (ipython notebook --no-browser) In the latter, the sleep command gives ipython a chance to boot up its server before Chrome can load and say the page was not found.
 The command after a && is not executed until the command before it terminates successfully. bash runs commands surrounded by "(" and "&)" as background processes and executes commands separated by ";" simultaneously.